 We are always on the lookout for new ways of tracking and monitoring the impact of the work that we do.
 Ultimately our core mission is to empower school leadership in order to improve the education outcomes of all the schools where we operate.
 To know whether we are achieving this goal, we strive to find effective monitoring and evaluation tools.

 We have developed our own index, the PAT Performance Index (PATPI), a tool based on one developed by the National Education Evaluation and Development Unit (NEEDU) for their research purposes.
 The NEEDU basket score had one shortcoming in terms of the needs of PAT.
-It relies solely on the results of learners in the National Senior Certificate (NSC) examination and therefore cannot be used as a measure of performance in Primary schools.
-Fortunately, the Western Cape Education Department’s (WCED) systemic tests provides schools with another set of valid and reliable learner performance data at Grades 3, 6 and 9 level and we’ve used this data, together with the NSC data for high schools to calculate the PATPI score each year for all of the schools that form part of our programme.
-We will also be developing a tool to use the Early Grade Reading Assessment (EGRA), to track the growth and development of the reading and comprehension skills of individual learners.
+It relies solely on the results of learners in the National Senior Certificate (NSC) examination and, therefore cannot be used as a measure of performance in Primary schools.
+Fortunately, the Western Cape Education Department’s (WCED) systemic tests provide schools with another set of valid and reliable learner performance data at Grades 3, 6 and 9 level and we’ve used this data, together with the NSC data for high schools to calculate the PATPI score each year for all of the schools that form part of our programme.
+We will also be developing a tool to use, the Early Grade Reading Assessment (EGRA), to track the growth and development of the reading and comprehension skills of individual learners.

 To find out more about these monitoring tools, please read more on the links above.